amitai1997/ticketchain-mvp/README.md

 4. Updated the API server start command from Python-based to Node.js-based
 5. Fixed Docker Compose configuration by removing obsolete version attribute
 6. Made poetry installation optional in the Makefile to handle environments without Python
+7. Improved test commands to allow running unit tests without database connection
+8. Added specific instructions for setting up test database environment

+### Known Issues

+1. **Integration Tests**: Require a properly configured PostgreSQL database with a `test_user` account.
+Instructions have been added to set this up.
+2. **Jest Configuration**: There's a typo in the Jest configuration (`moduleNameMapping` should be `moduleNameMapper`).
+3. **Node.js Version**: Hardhat warns about using Node.js v23+, which it doesn't officially support yet.

+### Future Steps

+1. Fix Jest configuration typo
+2. Update Docker compose to include test database setup
+3. Implement CI workflow that sets up test environment automatically

 ## 📚 Documentation